Tour start → end dates | Price | Enquire |

 Meals: Breakfast, Lunch, Dinner

-Included Highlight: Sunset Mokoro Excursion (could take place the following morning)
+Included Highlight: Sunset Mokoro Excursion (could take place on an alternative day)

 Day 16